-I am a postdoctoral fellow at Sié Chéou-Kang Center for International Security and Diplomacy at the Josef Korbel School of International Studies at the University of Denver.
+I am a Visiting Assistant Professor of International Affairs and African Studies at the Elliott School of International Affairs at George Washington University and a Liu Institute Visiting Scholar at the School of Public Policy and Global Affairs at the University of British Columbia.
 As a scholar-practitioner, my research and teaching bridge International Relations (IR) and Comparative Politics with specific interests in contentious politics, dynamics of war, gender and security, and field research ethics in Sub-Saharan Africa.
 I hold a Ph.D. in International Relations from American University (2013).

 I am currently researching a new project on women’s agency in warfare.
 The project is a case study of female combatants in Namibia’s war of independence.
 My previous research which is now a book project “In the Shadow of Prison: Power, Identity, and Transitional Justice in Post-Genocide Rwanda” focused on the social and political impacts of the power-laden nature of the Rwandan transitional justice (TJ) program.